 Seven communities along the St. Clair River rely on the St. Clair River to provide clean, safe drinking water to their residents.
 About 60% of St. Clair County residents receive their drinking water from the St. Clair River.

-The Huron-to-Erie Real-time Drinking Water Protection Network collects data on the river’s water quality in real time to promote collaborative water research and community education, and as a tool to aid emergency response in the event of spills or other environmental issues.
+The St. Clair-Detroit River Real-time Drinking Water Protection Network collects data on the river’s water quality in real-time to promote water research and education, and as a tool to aid emergency response in the event of spills or other environmental issues.
 The Water Protection Network includes the St. Clair River, Lake St. Clair, and the Detroit River and provides services to over 4 million people living in Southeast Michigan.
 Drinking water intake plants are located in Port Huron, Marysville, St. Clair, East China, Marine City, Algonac and Ira Township.
 These communities are committed to "to ensure clean and safe drinking water for all Michiganders" as identified in Snyder's Michigan Water Strategy.

 From the river to your tap – ditch plastic water bottles for St. Clair River tap water in a safe, reusable bottle!